 Liverpool City Council's bold vision is a ground-breaking pledge which will make them the first local authority in the UK to protect all their parks and green spaces forever.
 For more information you can download the press release [opens Word doc], or please get in touch if you would like to arrange an interview with one of our spokespeople.

-Fields in Trust is an independent charity with over 90 years’ experience protecting parks and green spaces.
+Fields in Trust is an independent charity with nearly 100 years' experience protecting parks and green spaces.
 We work with landowners, community groups and policymakers to champion the value of our parks and green spaces to achieve better protection for their future at both local and national level.